 Child Care Assistance Program

-The Child Care Assistance Program can help families pay child care costs for children through age 12, and for children with special needs through age 14.
-Child care costs may be paid for qualifying families while they go to work, look for work or attend school.
+The Child Care Assistance Program pays child care costs for children age 12, and younger and for children with special needs to age 14.
+Child care costs may be paid for qualifying families while they go to work, look fowork or attend school.
 To qualify for CCAP, families must comply with child support enforcement if applicable for all children in the family.
 Care must be provided by a legal child care provider over the age of 18.
 An annual summary of statistical information about families and children participating in CCAP is available in the Child Care Assistance Program Family Profile (PDF).